Friday, July 26, 2024

 shoulda-coulda / in '63

-I should have demanded a drawing completed by her hand alone
+I could have demanded a drawing completed by her hand alone

 reached for a large eraser, pliable enough to rearrange